FSGpilot/frontend-styleguide/pages/whats-new/overview.md

 latest development releases as well as interviews with the teams from across government who have successfully implemented the Standards at their agencies.

-<a href="https://18f.gsa.gov/tags/web-design-standards/" class="usa-button">Read the latest blog posts</a>
+<a href="https://18f.gsa.gov/tags/web-design-standards/" class="button">Read the latest blog posts</a>
 {% endcapture %}

 {% capture in_wild %}